Jonathan H. Jaggar, Ph.D.

 University of Vermont, Burlington, VT, 1997-1999, Postdoc., Vascular Physiology

 The focus of my laboratory is to study mechanisms that regulate the diameter of small arteries and arterioles that modulate systemic blood pressure and organ blood flow.
 Smooth muscle cells within the vascular wall determine arterial diameter.
 Our major focus is to investigate the functional significance of arterial smooth muscle cell plasma membrane and intracellular ion channels and local and global calcium signals in regulating arterial smooth muscle cell contractility.
-Research in the laboratory involves a multi-faceted approach, studying events at molecular, cellular and intact artery levels.
-Techniques include patch clamp electrophysiology, rapid confocal calcium imaging, conventional calcium imaging, immunofluoresence, FRET, diameter measurement of pressurized arteries, use of knockout models, and molecular biology.
+Research in the laboratory involves a multi-faceted approach, studying events at molecular, cellular, intact artery and in vivo levels.
+Techniques include molecular biology, biochemistry, electrophysiology, rapid confocal imaging, conventional calcium imaging, immunofluorescence, FRET, pressurized artery myography, use of knockout models, and blood pressure telemetry.

 04/01/08 - 03/31/17, NIH R01 HL67061, Vascular control by K+ channel trafficking.